Become an apprentice

 Entry requirements

-There are often no formal entry requirements to enrol on to apprenticeship programmes.
+There are often no formal entry requirements to enrol to apprenticeship programmes.
 However, apprenticeships, like other jobs, have minimum standards that a candidate must meet to be considered for the role, depending on the employer, but it may include:

-• A specified level of English and maths either previously achieved or a new assessment as part of the recruitment
+• A specified level of English and maths either previously achieved or a new assessment as part of the recruitment.

-• Other qualifications relevant to the job role
+• Other qualifications relevant to the job role.

 Entry requirements if you are already in work